Mick2nd/Katex-Input-Helper/README.md

 **New features**

 - The language switcher is now equipped with country flags.
 - The functionality of this plug-in is now also available as [Web app](https://mick2nd.github.io/Katex-Input-Helper/index.html) hosted on Github.
 This can be used as Demo or to have a look at pre-published versions.
+It's also running on mobile devices.
 - Made the production version working hereby reducing the size of the plug-in.
+- The browser version (see above) is also adapted for mobile devices.

+**Bug fixes**

+- The context menus crashed on the trial to invoke and click them.
+A workaround helps here.
+But this is not fully satisfying as you might see.

 ### 2.0.0